 PREREQUISITES: ANATOMY AND PHYSIOLOGY I 1101/1101L

 This two- course series presents an in-depth review of the body’s organization and structure.
 It also introduces the student to basic physiologic concepts as they relate to normal body function and maintenance of health.
 The laboratory experience demonstrates human and microscopic anatomic and physiologic processes through drawings and various models.
-With LAB.
-45 CLOCK HOURS
+Including lab: 75 CLOCK HOURS; 1 LECTURE; 2 LABS